moigagoo/norm/docs/src/tutorial.md

           firstName*: string
           lastName*: string
           birthDate*: DateTime

-Congrats!
-Your first Norm model is ready!
+        Pet* = object
+          name*: string
+          age: Natural

+Models provide an interface to the DB: you manage tables and the data in them by calling procs on models and their instances.

 ## Create Tables

-From the model definition above, Norm can set up the actual database tables.
-It'll automatically guess the types of the columns that correspond to the Nim types of the object fields.

-To create the tables, call `createTables`:
+To create tables from the models, call `createTables` inside a `withDb` block:

     withDb:
-      createTables(force=true)

-`withDb` sets up a context for procs that require database access. `force=true` means "drop tables if they already exist," just in case.
+      createTables()

+`withDb` sets up a context for database access: opens a connection to the DB using credentials from `db` invocation and defines procs to manipulate the tables and data. `createTables` is one of such procs.

-Compile and run `models.nim` and you have yourself a blank database.
-You only need to do that once.
+Compile and run `models.nim` to create the tables:

+  $ nim c -r models.nim

 ## Populate Tables

-To add values to the database, create Nim objects and call `insert` on them:
+To add data to the tables, call `insert` on a model instance:

     withDb:
+      var
-      var bob = Owner(
+        bob = Owner(
           firstName: "Bob",
           lastName: "Bobton",
           birthDate: "1988-01-30".parse("yyyy-MM-dd", utc())
         )

-    bob.insert()
+        spot = Pet(
+          name: "Spot",
+          age: 3
+        )

+    insert bob
+    insert spot

-Note that `bob` must be mutable to be insertable.
-This is because Norm injects `id` field to models.
-Initially, it is `0`.
-When the object is inserted in the database, its `id` is updated to the actual row id.
+Note that the instances are mutable.
+When a row is inserted into the DB, its ID is propagated to the corresponding model instance.

+So, after the `insert` call, you can get the unique identifier of the inserted row:

+  echo bob.id
+  # prints: 1

+You don't have to define `id` field in your models manually.
+Norm injects it automatically.
+The initial value is `0`, which means that this model instance hasn't been inserted in the DB yet.